 STVD7 organizes project development and debugging into workspaces.
-Workspaces allow you to store application and project settings and save them, so that each time you wish to work on the project, you will find all of the settings exactly as you left them.
+Workspaces allow you to store application and project settings and save them as a .wsp file, so that each time you wish to work on the project, you will find all of the settings exactly as you left them.

 Creating a workspace is the first thing that you need to do when using STVD7 for the first time or when starting any new project.
 You must have an open workspace to work with STVD7.
-How to create a new workspace is described in detail in Section 3.6.
-Sample workspaces for each supported toolchain are provided so that you can familiarize yourself with STVD7 (for a listing of sample workspaces, see Table 1).
+How to create a new workspace is described in detail in Section 3.6 on page 26.
+Sample workspaces for each supported toolchain are provided so that you can familiarize yourself with STVD7 (for a listing of sample workspaces, see Table 1 on page 24).

-Each workspace is comprised of three information sets: the project settings, the visual environment and debugging information.
+Each workspace is comprised of three information sets: the project settings, the visual environment and the debugging context.

 - The project settings consists of the information necessary for a successful build of an application (commands to run, makefile file etc....).
-Your workspace's project settings include the definition of your application toolchain (see Section 3.5). - The debugging information includes information on breakpoints, memory mapping, advanced breakpoints programs, trace etc.. - The visual environment consists of the open windows elements, along with their current layout, customized toolbars and menus.
-The visual environment is composed of two environments, one in the Build context and one in the Debug context (see Section 3.12).
+Your workspace's project settings include the definition of your application toolchain (see Section 3.5 on page 23). - The visual environment consists of the open windows elements along with their current layout, bookmarks and other features.
+The visual environment is composed of two environments, one in the Build context and one in the Debug context (see Section 3.12 on page 36). - The debugging information includes information on breakpoints, memory mapping, advanced breakpoints programs, trace etc..